-Code writing is usually a collaborative work.
-A programmer is working with a team where some team members are working across user interface, server and database and while some are working on different features of the application.
+Code writing is usually collaborative work.
+A programmer is working with a team where some team members are working across the user interface, server, and database, and while some are working on different features of the application.
 Code review provides an opportunity for the team to initiate conversations and share knowledge across the team.
 Code review can help understand the best practices and standards and implement them across the team.
 So when a developer finishes working on a piece of code, the code reviewer looks over the code for any flaws and bugs.

 The scope of code review is different in every scenario.
 Following are some of the key flaws that code review process points out:

 - Bugs in the code